imounish/imounish.github.io/_posts/2020-07-22-glimpse-of-bengaluru.md

 The day I got to know that I'll be spending the next couple of months in Bengaluru for my summer internship, there's this wave of excitement in my body.
 This can probably be attributed to the stories I've heard, and the movies I've watched (the main culprit being [Bangalore Days](https://timesofindia.indiatimes.com/entertainment/malayalam/movies/news/six-years-of-bangalore-days-reasons-why-the-anjali-menons-directorial-is-a-gem/photostory/76103046.cms)).
 These instilled in me, an ecstasy of a dream come true.

 The friendship with Bengaluru started on fine Tuesday morning (21 May 2019).
 I was received by my cousin, who graciously offered to go PG hunting with me.
 I was stuck with a good deal on a twin - sharing room in RR Nagar area.
 We immediately set out to explore the city on his motorcycle and ended up at Cubbon Park.
-The first thing I noticed were the trees on the sidewalk.
-They were huge, giving shade to the entire flock of motorcyclists on the road.
+The first thing I noticed is the dense tree cover on either side of the road.
+The trees were huge, giving shade to the entire flock of motorcyclists sulking in their helmets.
 The second thing I noticed is the most commonly associated Bengaluru thing - the traffic.
 Its insanely hectic to survive the unending traffic signals, narrow lanes, continuously pestering honking.
-However, you'll be greeted with a fine drizzle every now and then, lightening your mood.
-However, when unprepared it gets in your way of a conventional workday.
+However, you'll be greeted with a fine drizzle now and then, lightening your mood.
+But, it gets in your way of a conventional workday, when unprepared.

 {% include image.html url="/assets/post_images/2020-07-22-glimpse-of-bengaluru/Snapchat-610521143.jpg" description="Church Street - Bangalore" %}